 The journey begins in Atlanta, Georgia and continues through Arkansas, Alabama, Mississippi and Tennessee.
 From the first day, students are immersed in the lessons of the Civil Rights Movement.
 Students analyze Dr. Kings “I Have a Dream” speech in the shadow of Stone Mountain – the birthplace of the 1920’s Ku Klux Klan and the confederate version of Mount Rushmore.
 This juxtaposition of a message of hope in a setting of entrenched institutional racism sets the tone for what role the participants can play in taking a stand for justice in their schools and communities.

-They learn about the non-violent civil rights leader Medgar Evers who was murdered in the driveway of his family home by the Klansman Byron De LA Beckwith.
-The students meet with a member of the Evers family and with Jerry Mitchell, whose investigative reporting helped bring Beckwith to justice.
-They analyze why the 31 years it took to convict Evers’ killer is an example of institutionalized racism.
-Students discover how different forms of media contributed to the struggle by reading poems and analyzing songs written about the life and death of Medgar Evers.
+Students will learn about the non-violent civil rights leader Medgar Evers who was murdered in the driveway of his family home by the Klansman Byron De LA Beckwith.
+Students will meet with a member of the Evers family and with Jerry Mitchell, whose investigative reporting helped bring Beckwith to justice.
+Students will learn why it took more than 30 years to convict Evers’ killer and how different forms of media contributed to the struggle by reading poems and analyzing songs written about the life and death of Medgar Evers.

 Another example of Sojourn’s unique curriculum is an interactive lecture on the historical and Constitutional significance of equal access to education, with a focus on Little Rock Central High School.
 Watching videos and reading book excerpts, students examine the social and political effects that followed the desegregation of Little Rock.
 The most emotional point of the day is meeting and interacting with two of the Little Rock Nine, Minnijean Brown Trickey and Elizabeth Eckford, who recount their first-hand experience as teenagers being on the front lines of school desegregation.
 They continue on the journey with the participants as a reminder that ordinary people can do extraordinary things to accomplish change.